 As well as participating in the validation of the Utsil Naj PoA, El Salvador has not participated in any performance review processes.
-Due to the lack of LPP in this country, it will be removed as part of this POA.
-The PoA will continue to include Peru, as indicated during validation.
+Due to the lack of LPP in this country, VPA1 will be removed as part of this POA.
+The PoA will continue to include El Salvador and Peru as host countries, as indicated during validation.

 Funding sources of PoA